Updated: December 28th, 2020

 Recording (At Home)

-Like the heading suggests, I’m primarily thinking about home recording here, because once you go record in a studio, you won’t have any of the concerns I’ll explain in the following.
+Like the heading suggests, I’m primarily thinking about home recording studio here, because once you go record in a studio, you won’t have any of the concerns I’ll explain in the following.
 Instead, the sound engineer will take care of them.

 But then again, studio recording time is expensive, so wouldn’t it be awesome to be able to record your drumming at home in near studio quality?
 (Be it to give to your grandma for Christmas or to submit to a music label.)
 Well, an electronic can enable you to achieve just that, if…